Niu Junfeng

 Niu Junfeng (牛骏峰; born 1 December 1992), is a Chinese actor and singer.
-He learnt Peking opera since young, and later received direct admission to National Academy of Chinese Theatre Arts.
+He learnt Peking opera since he was young, and later received direct admission to National Academy of Chinese Theatre Arts.
 Niu debuted as a child actor at the age of ten.
 He successfully made a transition to an adult actor with his role as a young and rebellious teenager in the television series You Are My Brother.
 He expanded his acting range with a role as a mentally-challenged youth in the film The Dance of Summer (2013).

 Early life and education

 Niu was born in Beijing, China.
-He learnt Peking opera since young, and later received direct admission to National Academy of Chinese Theatre Arts.
+He learnt Peking opera when he was young, and later received direct admission to National Academy of Chinese Theatre Arts.

 Career

 Niu debuted as a child actor at the age of ten, in the movie Jia You Jiao Che.
 Some of his notable roles in his early acting career was in the shemo television series Prelude of Lotus Lantern as young Yang Jian, and a prominent role in the popular sitcom Home with Kids 4.